-From litestar-skills
+From litestar

-Advanced Alchemy is NOT a raw ORM — it is a **service/repository layer** built on top of SQLAlchemy 2.0+ with opinionated base classes, audit mixins, and deep framework integrations (Litestar, FastAPI, Flask, Sanic).
-It provides:
+Provides a service/repository layer on SQLAlchemy 2.0+ with base models, async CRUD, audit mixins, custom types, and framework integrations (Litestar, FastAPI, Flask, Sanic, Starlette).

-Advanced Alchemy is NOT a raw ORM — it is a service/repository layer built on top of SQLAlchemy 2.0+ with opinionated base classes, audit mixins, and deep framework integrations (Litestar, FastAPI, Flask, Sanic).
+Advanced Alchemy is NOT a raw ORM — it is a service/repository layer built on top of SQLAlchemy 2.0+ with opinionated base classes, audit mixins, and deep framework integrations (Litestar, FastAPI, Flask, Starlette, Sanic).
 It provides:

 id, created_at, updated_at fieldsto_model_on_create, to_model_on_update)EncryptedString, FileObject, DateTimeUTC, GUID| Base Class | PK Type | Audit Columns | When to Use |